Xenoblade Chronicles 3: Music

 Composition of the game's soundtrack was led by Yasunori Mitsuda.

 As with previous numbered games in the series, the game's soundtrack was written by Yasunori Mitsuda, Manami Kiyota, ACE (Tomori Kudo and Hiroyo "CHiCO" Yamanaka), and Kenji Hiramatsu.
 They were joined by Mariam Abounnasr, who arranged tracks for Xenoblade Chronicles 2, and Yutaka Kunigo.
 In order to create a sound that had not been heard before, Monolith Soft had custom flutes created in different sizes and tuned to different scales resembling flutes from the game.
 The first track Mitsuda worked on for the game was "A Life Sent On", its main theme.
 Takahashi told Mitsuda in advance to interweave the two melodies of Noah and Mio into a single piece of music, and Mitsuda seemed to have thought that creating the flutes would enable him to express himself easier.

 As with Xenoblade Chronicles 2, the Irish choral ensemble Anúna assisted in recording vocals for the game.
 Members Aisling and Lauren McGlynn provided vocals for tracks themed around Ouroboros and Moebius respectively, while Sara Weeda sung "A Step Away" and the ending theme, "Where We Belong".
 The Future Redeemed expansion features a new ending theme, "Future Awaits", sung by Joanne Hogg, who previously sang the ending themes of Xenogears and Xenosaga Episode I.

 An original soundtrack was released on August 2, 2023.
 It was revealed alongside the soundtrack to Xenoblade Chronicles: Definitive Edition and the Xenoblade Chronicles Original Soundtrack Trinity Box, a limited edition package featuring the soundtracks for all three mainline games in the series.
 The Xenoblade Chronicles 3 Original Soundtrack was announced to be available in a regular edition and a limited edition containing 1/3 scale replicas of the flutes used by Noah and Mio throughout the game's story, as well as an 80-page deluxe booklet with liner notes and interviews with the composers.
 The limited edition was revealed to be releasing sooner than the regular edition on July 29, 2023, exactly one year after the game's original release.
 Both editions also contain the music for Xenoblade Chronicles 3: Future Redeemed.

 Release

 Xenoblade Chronicles 3 was announced in February 2022, and was initially set for release in September.
 It was later shifted to an earlier release date of July 29.
 The game is described as featuring a narrative that depicts the respective futures for the worlds of the previous two entries.
 Following the announcement, a blog post on the official Nintendo website revealed preliminary details about the game's development.
-Takahashi was confirmed to be working on the game in an executive director position, while various other returning staff members from previous Xenoblade Chronicles games were revealed to be reprising their duties, including the composing team behind the first two entries and Xenoblade Chronicles 2 lead character designer Masatsugu Saito, returning to work on the game's art alongside Xenosaga and Xenoblade Chronicles artist Koichi Mugitani.
+Takahashi was confirmed to be working on the game in an executive director position, while various other returning staff members from previous Xenoblade games were revealed to be reprising their duties, including the composing team behind the first two entries and Xenoblade Chronicles 2 lead character designer Masatsugu Saito, returning to work on the game's art alongside Xenosaga and Xenoblade Chronicles artist Koichi Mugitani.